-This company was launched by the same people responsible for FutureNet Club it’s one of those advertising revenue share platforms.
+Future Ad Pro was launched by Stephan Morgenstern, the same person responsible for FutureNet Club which is one of those advertising revenue share platforms.
 The compensation plan provides fairly limited information about the details of this but it is pretty self explanatory overall- invest in ad packs and get a return on investment.

 In order to earn anything from adpacks or recruiting you must view 10 ads per day inside the platform.
 This means viewing about 5 minutes worth of mind numbingly boring advertisements in the biz op space, cool!

 It’s normally possible to purchase your way out of this requirement but I can’t see that option in the members area.
 Whatever, if you want to make money with this then that’s the least of your concern.
 Just don’t buy anymore ‘shiny objects’ you see in the ads along the way and you’ll be sweet!

 The main idea is to purchase an ad pack for $50 and wait for it to mature at $60 within an unknown period of time.
 There’s no way of knowing how long it is going to take for your ad pack to mature which is a bit of a worry.
 If you do this I don’t recommend purchasing more than 1 ad pack starting out so you can see how things go.